anup-moitra/foundational-linux-training/Projects/02-under-the-hood.md

 ## 📋 Commands I Ran

-Here are the basic commands I used to peek into my OS:
+Here are the basic commands I used, each tied to a core role of the operating system:

-- `uname -a` → shows kernel version and architecture
+- `uname -a` → shows the **kernel**, the OS core that manages CPU, memory, and devices.
-- `cat /etc/os-release` → displays Linux distribution information
+- `cat /etc/os-release` → identifies the **distribution**, the user-space tools and environment built around the kernel.
-- `df -h` → reports filesystem and available space
+- `df -h` → demonstrates how the OS manages **storage**, showing filesystems and available space.

+*(Optional curiosity)*
+- `uptime` → reveals how long the OS has been running.
+- `lsblk` → lists block devices (disks and partitions) managed by the OS.

 ## 📸 Proof: My Images and Screenshots

-Screenshots or terminal captures to store under `images/` in the project directory:
+I will add annotated screenshots showing each command and its output, stored under `images/` in the project directory:

 1. Output of `uname -a`
 2. Output of `cat /etc/os-release`
 3. Output of `df -h`
+4. (Optional) Output of `uptime` and `lsblk`

 ## 🔗 Research Highlights